-The Malayali festival of Onam is coming up next week, and it is a HUGE deal in Kerala.
+The Malayali festival of Onam is a HUGE deal in Kerala.

 Schools give a week of holidays for celebrations, which involve making elaborate pookalams (rangolis made of flowers), lighting tall brass lamps, dance, music, and playing on swings.